Apple blames software bug for MacBook Pro CPU throttling, issues fix

 Following extensive performance testing under numerous workloads, we've identified that there is a missing digital key in the firmware that impacts the thermal management system and could drive clock speeds down under heavy thermal loads on the new MacBook Pro.
 A bug fix is included in today's macOS High Sierra 10.13.6 Supplemental Update and is recommended.
 We apologize to any customer who has experienced less than optimal performance on their new systems.
 Customers can expect the new 15-inch MacBook Pro to be up to 70% faster, and the 13-inch MacBook Pro with Touch Bar to be up to 2X faster, as shown in the performance results on our website.

 Apple says it's tried to replicate the Adobe Premiere workload from YouTuber Dave Lee, who was the first to report on the CPU throttling issues.
 When running a similar Premiere job with the software fix, the new 15-inch MacBook Pro is now 35 percent faster than the previous generation, while the 13-inch is 70 percent faster, the company claims.
 Reps were quick to point out that most MacBook Pro users won't run into the throttling issues -- instead, it typically affects extended jobs, like encoding lengthy videos.
+Apple's fix follows a post yesterday from Reddit user Randompersonx, who broke down precisely which CPU settings needed to be fixed to avoid unnecessary slowdown.

 While I only had the 13-inch MacBook Pro to review, I'll apply the software update and re-run our benchmarks to see if there's any performance change.
 We plan to test the 15-inch model soon.